Zhao-Lab-UW-DHO/AdaptFM/README.md

 ```
 Again, install the proper pytorch version in your cellpose_adapt environment with https://pytorch.org/get-started/locally/

 [SAM-Med-3D](https://github.com/uni-medical/sam-med3d) - once you have created the conda environment and checkpoint, use the below command to install the repo.
 Visit their website to download the model checkpoint.
+It is not an installable package so requires an extra step.

 ```
 conda create --name sammed3d_adapt python=3.10 -y